GraninNikita/DVA-C02/README.md

   from the source IP in the IP packet.
 The client IP that is recorded for a forwarded request can be forged, so it should not be trusted.
 - `AWSXRayDaemonWriteAccess` role Elastic Beanstalk uses it for the X-Ray daemon to upload data to X-Ray
 - listens for traffic on **UDP port 2000**
+- The `X-Forwarded-Port` header is used to represent the port number used by the client for the request.

 # Athena